-Calculate the premium payable to extend a lease in just a few simple steps with the Freehold Sale lease extension calculator.
+Calculate the premium payable to extend a lease on a flat in just a few simple steps with the Freehold Sale lease extension calculator.
 Professional lease extension valuations can be costly and take time, which is why we’ve built this free online tool.
-Whether you’re a leasehold property owner or a residential freehold landlord, this lease extension calculator will provide you with a quick and inexpensive method of estimating the cost to extend a lease.
+Whether you’re a leasehold property owner or a residential freehold landlord, this simple calculator will provide you with a quick and inexpensive method of estimating the cost to extend a lease.

 The premium payable to extend a lease is calculated using four figures; the current market value of the property with a long lease, the start date of the lease, the original lease term (this is commonly 99, 125 or 999 years) and the annual ground rent payable.
 All you have to do is enter these details into the calculator below and you’ll receive an approximate cost to extend the lease for the leasehold property.

 We’ve developed this lease extension calculator using current market data to ensure that the results are as accurate as possible but please be aware that any values provided are for guide purposes only and cannot be used in any court proceedings or at a tribunal.
 When you’re ready to proceed with a lease extension, you may wish to seek a professional lease extension valuation from a Chartered Surveyor.